ucsb-cs48-w20/5pm-discord/README.md

 "value":"Insert Token Here"
 }`

-You can then run this application with `node index.js`
+You can then run this application with `node index.js`in the src directory.

+You can run the website with `yarn start` in the dashboard directory.

 ## Functionality